adamAfro/fc-browser-maker/readme.md

 Some websites can be scrapped with normal `fetch` API, and that is prefered for simplicity and speed

+- drawbacks - most of website's don't support wide CORS so proxies may be needed

 ## Dev and Deps